korotashv/CISC101-Group59-TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**

    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+   - If user requests for transfer between activities to be short walks only → keep all walking segments < 10 minutes or < 1 km

 4. **Weather Swap**